getify/Functional-Light-JS/manuscript/ch7.md

-# Chapter 7: Closure vs Object
+# Chapter 7: Closure vs. Object

 A number of years ago, Anton van Straaten crafted what has become a rather famous and oft-cited [koan](https://www.merriam-webster.com/dictionary/koan) to illustrate and provoke an important tension between closure and objects: